I Ranked All 13 El Yucateco Hot Sauces, and the Best Is Brand New

 Best on: Chili, smoked meats, chicken tenders

-Chipotle-based hot sauces often suffer from an acrid, campfire smoke flavor, but not El Yucateco's Chipotle.
-The smoke is prominent, but is balanced with sweetness from honey, which makes this a well-rounded and smooth-tasting sauce.
-It's thick, rich, and reminiscent of a spicy barbecue sauce, so why not dip your chicken tenders in it next time?
+Chipotle-based hot sauces often suffer from an acrid, campfire smoke flavor, but not this brand.
+Honey balances out the prominent smokiness for a well-rounded sauce.
+Dip your chicken tenders in it next time, because it's thick, rich, and reminiscent of a spicy barbecue sauce.

 El Yucateco XXXtra Hot Habanero Sauce